-Boston-born artist Michael Epton returns home with "recovery collection" after life-changing encephalitis battle
+Boston-born artist Michael Epton returns home with "Recovery Collection" after life-changing encephalitis battle

 Admission: FREE

-With this exhibition, Michael is giving back to the community that inspired his artistic journey – 25 per cent of all sales will go directly to Blackfriars Arts Centre to support their vital work as a community arts hub in Boston.
+With this exhibition, Michael is giving back to the community that inspired his artistic journey – 25% of all sales will go directly to Blackfriars Arts Centre to support their vital work as a community arts hub in Boston.